i-doit/knowledge-base/docs/en/installation/manual-installation/red-hat-enterprise-linux/index.md

 ### MariaDB

 In order for MariaDB to perform well and run safely, there are a few steps that need to be done meticulously.
 This starts with a secure installation.
 The recommendations should be followed.
-The ==root== user should be given a secure password:
+The **root** user should be given a secure password:

 ```shell
 mysql_secure_installation
 ```

-To allow i-doit to use the ==root== user during setup, call the shell of MariaDB:
+To allow i-doit to use the **root** user during setup, call the shell of MariaDB:

 ```shell
 sudo mysql -uroot